Obviously a wondrously effective organisation. Small, but exquisite in every detail”

 We then made a pact, a joint New Year resolution, that in our own small way we would together make a difference to the lives of people living in wildlife areas of Africa.
 Drawing on the successful model of the 10$ Club that a colleague of ours set up in Washington DC back in 2002, the High Five Club was born that very day!

-As individuals we are limited in the resources we can bring to the table to fight poverty in Africa, but we concluded that if we could start by getting 100 like-minded people to each give £5 a month, together we could make a direct difference of £500 to someone, to some local community, somewhere in Africa each month.
+As individuals we are limited in the resources we can bring to the table to fight poverty in Africa, but we concluded that if we could start by getting 100 like-minded people to each give £5 a month, together we could make a direct difference of £500 to someone, to some local community, somewhere in Africa each month – and help wildlife at the same time.

 Cheryl, Manny & Fen